Best rechargeable flashlights of 2023

-We test flashlights to separate the wheat from the chaff.
+We have tested hundreds of flashlights rigorously to help you separate the wheat from the chaff.

 Yes, that’s many flashlights..
 Don’t believe me?
-Check out our reviews!
+Just check out some of our reviews!

 1lumen selects and reviews products personally.
 We may earn affiliate commissions through our links, which help support our testing.